bajricdin/WebDevLabProjects/README.md

 # WebDevLabProjects
-Uploading all Lab Tasks for Course Fundamentals of Web Development
+Uploading all Lab Tasks for Fundamentals of Web Development IBU Course